clearlinux/clear-linux-documentation/source/clear-linux/tutorials/kubernetes/kubernetes.rst

 ****************************************

 |CL| has `cloud-native` setup helper scripts that can execute many of the
 steps described above.
-Clone the `clr-k8s-examples`_ repository and `follow these instructions`_.
+Clone the `cloud-native-setup`_ repository and `follow these instructions`_.

 Package configuration customization (optional)